 - Handwashing with soap is essential to meeting the Sustainable Development Goal targets for water, sanitation, and hygiene.
-The time to act is now. - Treating diarrhea and pneumonia consumes a large proportion of the health budget and increases additional health expenses caused by healthcare-associated infections and antimicrobial resistance; handwashing can cut the rates of diarrheal disease by nearly half, and pneumonia by one-quarter. - Handwashing promotion is cost-effective when compared with other frequently funded health interventions.
+The time to act is now. - Treating diarrhea and pneumonia consumes a large proportion of the health budget; handwashing can cut the rates of diarrheal disease by nearly half, and pneumonia by one-quarter. - Handwashing promotion is cost-effective when compared with other frequently funded health interventions.
 Investments in health, education, and improved water supply are imperiled by the lack of handwashing with soap.